-Community Space Pilot Terms of Service and Membership Agreement (“TOS”)
+Community Space Terms of Service and Membership Agreement

 Our Privacy Notice, incorporated herein, describes the information we collect as part of your use of the Space and how we use, share, and safeguard that information.

-Only approved Organizations (“Members”) can seek to reserve the Space.
-More information about Membership can be found in our Space Guidelines page (which is incorporated into this Agreement) or by emailing firstname.lastname@example.org.
+Only approved organizations (“Members”) can seek to reserve the Space.
+More information about membership can be found in our Membership and Event Guidelines page (which is incorporated herein) or by emailing firstname.lastname@example.org.

 Your Events, Your Space

 801 in its sole discretion has the right to approve Events and revoke the approval of any Event that violates this Agreement.
 When you successfully reserve the Space for your Event, we think of the reserved Space as “yours” for the Event.
 That comes with a few responsibilities: